Woods Hole spritsail boat: List of extant boats

 E.E.
-Swift’s Unnamed Spritsail Boat (1913-14): Length 13’4”, beam 6’0”.
+Swift’s Unnamed Spritsail Boat (1913–14): Length 13'4", beam 6'0".
 This boat follows most of the features of Susie, but Swift used heavier scantlings and planks, eschewing the batten seams.
-The unnamed spritsail boat was built by Swift for his brother Helon, who passed away before the boat could be finished.
+The unnamed spritsail boat was built by Swift for his brother Helon, who died before the boat could be finished.
 As a consequence, Swift discontinued work and put it into storage.
 It was discovered in 1965 in the basement of a barn in Woods Hole where Swift built and stored his boats.
 Swift’s unnamed boat was donated to the Mystic Seaport Museum in 1968, where it has been on active display in the Small Boat Shed for many years.

-Sandy Ford (1972) Length 13’3”, beam 5’11”.
+Sandy Ford (1972) Length 13'3", beam 5'11".
 Sandy Ford is a replica built on the lines of Explorer at the Mystic Seaport Museum in 1972 by Sylvester Costelloe as a college work study project.
 Costelloe also drafted construction plans in 1972, which appear in his report on the project.
 For many years, it served as one of the boats in the museum’s livery fleet.
 In recent years, it underwent an extensive restoration, comprising a "living" museum exhibit per se, and it was returned to the livery fleet when restoration was completed in the summer of 2022.

-Nonnamesset (1983) Length 13’4”, beam 6’0”.
+Nonnamesset (1983) Length 13'4", beam 6'0".
 Nonnamesset was built by the professional engineer David Martin from Woods Hole, Massachusetts on lines of E.E.
 Swift’s unnamed boat.
 Nonnamesset remains privately owned.

-Roberta (1997): Length 13’0”, beam 6’0”.
+Roberta (1997): Length 13'0", beam 6'0".
 Roberta was built by the Taylor & Snediker boatyard in Mystic, Connecticut on the lines of Susie.
 Roberta was sold into private hands but later donated to Mystic Seaport Museum, where currently it is located.
 At present, Roberta is not on exhibit.

-Dewey (2000): Length 13’4”, beam 6’0”.
+Dewey (2000): Length 13'4", beam 6'0".
 Dewey was built by students at Seattle Central College on the lines of E.E.
 Swift’s unnamed boat.
 The boat was donated to the Center for Wooden Boats in Seattle, where it serves as one of the boats in its active livery fleet.
 (The Center for Wooden Boats also restored a 14-foot Wenaumet Bluffs Kitten that had been mistaken for a Woods Hole spritsail boat because its interior was laid out like the latter.)